Appearance & Reality > The Lord Jesus Christ >

 2 in these last days has spoken to us in His Son, whom He appointed heir of all things, through whom also He made the world.

 Those of us who love the Lord would want to serve Him well.
-To be able to do so, we must learn to say what God wants us to say and serve in the strength which God supplies and not in our own strength.
-We must be strengthened with power through His Spirit in the inner man as 1 Peter 4:11 and Ephesians 3:16 tell us.
+To be able to do so, we must learn to say what God wants us to say and serve in the strength which God supplies.
+We must be strengthened with power through His Spirit in the inner man.
+This is what the apostles Peter and Paul tell us in 1 Peter 4:11 and Ephesians 3:16.

 1 Peter 4:11